delphython/django-orm-watching-storage/README.md

 # Bank's security console

-Bank's security console is a website that can be connected to a remote database with visits and pass cards of bank employees.
+The bank's security console is a website that can be connected to a remote database with visits and pass cards of bank employees.

 ## Prerequisites

-Use `pip` to install dependences:
+Use `pip` to install dependencies:
 ```bash
 python -m pip install -r requirements.txt
 ```